roxohalloran/Tarot/README.md

 # Tarot Reader

 ## About This Project

 This is a vanilla JavaScript Tarot card reader.
 It works by selecting three random cards from the [Major Arcana](https://en.wikipedia.org/wiki/Major_Arcana) and displaying them as past, present or future.

 ### Languages

 - JavaScript (vanilla)
 - HTML
 - CSS

 ### How To Use It

-Under construction
+Click the button and the prediction will be made.